culturehack/data-tool/documentation/00000000-Blank-Entry.md

 ## Used In Anger

-This section is for detailing any prototypes made with this set.
+This section is for detailing any prototypes made with this data.
+We haven't found any examples yet: let us know if you've made something.

 ## Technical Details